comboshreddies/kubectl-line/README.md

 and {{kind}} will be matched.

-If you want to explicitly execute some field you can use some of {{ }} tags, explained in the section below.
+If you want to explicitly use some field you can use some of {{ }} tags, explained in the section below.

 # Available {{ }} tags

+Overall tags that begin with ? mark are conditional, if they are not empty they will be shown, if they are empty they will be empty.
+Tags that have ?x are replaced with corresponding switch, or empty Tags without ?x: or ?: are either replaced or left as they are

 kubeconfig file related tags:

- ?x:kc -> conditional switch kubeconfig -> --kubeconfig config
+ ?x:kc -> conditional switch kubeconfig -> --kubeconfig config_file | ''

- ?:kc -> conditional kubeconfig -> config | ''
+ ?:kc -> conditional kubeconfig -> config_file | ''

- kc -> kubeconfig -> config
+ kc -> kubeconfig -> config_file | {{kc}}

 context related tags: